YangCatalog/deployment/README.md

 ### .env variables

-Some of the variables here have to correspond with the yancatalog.conf file.
+Some of the variables here have to correspond with the yangcatalog.conf file.

-`COMPOSE_PROJECT_NAME=yc` - The prefix docker-compose will add to container names bellonging to this project.
+`COMPOSE_PROJECT_NAME=yc` - The prefix docker-compose will add to container names belonging to this project.
 For example, `yc` will result in containers names `yc-backend`, `yc-frontend`, etc..

 `REDIS_VOLUME` - Directory where redis will store its `dump.rdb` file.